eduardoboucas/buildtimes/_posts/2016-04-15-creating-modular-ui-components-with-dustjs.markdown

 categories: blog
 tags: test
 ---
-One of the most important changes in my mindset, as an engineer who builds for the web, happened when I started to look at websites as a group of components, rather than a group of pages.
-The principle is not new, and articles like *[Don’t Build Pages, Build Modules](http://www.ebaytechblog.com/2014/10/02/dont-build-pages-build-modules/)* from the eBay engineering blog or the mandatory piece on [atomic design by Brad Frost](http://bradfrost.com/blog/post/atomic-web-design/) provide a far better explanation than I could ever attempt to do — in short, building monolithic pages that are not reusable in different contexts isn't scalable, sustainable or maintainable in the long term.
+One of the most important changes in my mindset as a front-end engineer happened when I started to look at websites as a group of components, rather than a group of pages.
+The principle is not new, and articles like *[Don’t Build Pages, Build Modules](http://www.ebaytechblog.com/2014/10/02/dont-build-pages-build-modules/)* from the eBay engineering team or the reference piece on [atomic design by Brad Frost](http://bradfrost.com/blog/post/atomic-web-design/) provide a far better explanation than I could ever attempt to do — in short, building monolithic pages that are not reusable in different contexts isn't scalable, sustainable or maintainable in the long term.

 Imagine, as an example, a *About us* page that contains some copy, an image and a modal dialog, triggered from a *Contact* link, with three fields: name, country and message.
 It's a simple layout, so one could be tempted to house everything (markup, styling and any JavaScript logic) under a *About us* block and call it a day.

 But what happens if you also need to use the modal dialog in the homepage, perhaps with a different colour scheme?
 And what if you also want to use just the country picker somewhere in the shopping cart process?
 Will you summon a "about us country picker" even though you're in a completely different context?
 Will you simply duplicate the code and live with the burden of maintaining it in two different places?

-## Thinking components
+## Thinking in components

 A more reasonable approach is to create a *country picker* component, self-contained and independent of its context, which will then be used in a *contact form* component (along with several other components), which will then be used in a larger *contact us* component and so on.
 You see where I'm going with this.

 Ideally, a developer should be able to create a consistent and centrally-managed instance of any of these components, and include it with ease anywhere on the project.
-This is a difficult problem to take when considering all the languages involved in a web project.
+This is a difficult problem to tackle when considering all the languages involved in a web project.
 In CSS, it's possible (albeit with huge limitations until we have [CSS containment](https://justmarkup.com/log/2016/04/css-containment/)) to visually describe our country picker component with just a `.country-picker` class.

-Similarly, it's fairly easy to create a modular JavaScript piece that contains all the logic required by our component, even more so when [ES6 modules](http://exploringjs.com/es6/ch_modules.html) land.
+Similarly, it's fairly easy to create a modular JavaScript piece that contains all the logic required by our component, even before [ES6 modules](http://exploringjs.com/es6/ch_modules.html) land.

 But what about HTML?
-Regardless of how compartmentalised our CSS and JavaScript are, one still needs to include the correct HTML markup required to render the component every time it needs to be rendered.
+Regardless of how compartmentalised the CSS and JavaScript are, one still needs to include the correct HTML markup required to render the component every time it needs to be rendered.

 ## Enter Dust.js

 [Dust.js](http://www.dustjs.com/) is LinkedIn's JavaScript templating engine, that works both on the server and on the browser.
-Just like most templating languages, it introduces the concept of partials, templates that can be reused by other templates.
+Like most templating languages, it introduces the concept of partials, which are essentialy templates that can be reused by other templates.

 {% highlight html %}
 <!-- page/contact-us.dust -->